rust-lang/book/src/ch19-03-advanced-traits.md

 *Associated types* connect a type placeholder with a trait such that the trait method definitions can use these placeholder types in their signatures.
-The implementor of a trait will specify the concrete type to be used in this type’s place for the particular implementation.
+The implementor of a trait will specify the concrete type to be used instead of the placeholder type for the particular implementation.
 That way, we can define a trait that uses some types without needing to know exactly what those types are until the trait is implemented.

 We’ve described most of the advanced features in this chapter as being rarely needed.
 Associated types are somewhere in the middle: they’re used more rarely